 The overall layout of the general-purpose detector simulated by Delphes is shown in Fig. 2.
-A central tracking system (TRACKER) is surrounded by an electromagnetic and a hadron calorimeters (ECAL and HCAL, resp.).
+A central tracking system (TRACKER) is surrounded by an electromagnetic and a hadron calorimeters (ECAL and HCAL, resp., each with a central region and two endcaps).
 Two forward calorimeters (FCAL) ensure a larger geometric coverage for the measurement of the missing transverse energy.
 Finally, a muon system (MUON) encloses the central detector volume The fast simulation of the detector response takes into account geometrical acceptance of sub-detectors and their finite resolution, as defined in the detector data card4.
 If no such file is provided, predefined values based on "typical" CMS acceptances and resolutions are used5.
 The geometrical coverage of the various subsystems used in the default configuration are summarised in Tab.
 1.